 It's normal to be scared of falling, especially if you've fallen before.
 But being afraid can actually make you more likely to fall.
 This is because:

 Fear might cause you to become less active.
 Being less active can lead to a loss of strength and balance.

 Fear can lead to isolation from others, depression, or the use of more medicines or alcohol.
 And all these things make falling even more likely.

-To break the cycle, learn more about ways to avoid falling.
+To stop the cycle, learn more about ways to prevent falling.
 As you take control, you may find yourself feeling less afraid.